xieyuheng/fidb-zero/docs/manual/intro.md

 What if we use file system as database?

-I mean a suite of protocols about representing database concepts in file system, and a suite of HTTP API which just do basic read and write of data represented in file system.
+I mean a suite of protocols about implementing database concepts in file system, including a suite of HTTP API which can read and write data represented in file system.

 What is a protocol?